dapphub/klab/tutorial/tutorial.act.md

 This tutorial will teach you how to model smart contracts, using techniques built upon a rigorous formal grounding, and determine whether a given configuration of `EVM` bytecode faithfully implements the model.

-To put it in more practical terms, you will learn how to define tests for methods of solidity smart contracts, that describe *all possible behaviours* of the method.
+To put it in more terms that may be more familliar: you will learn how to define tests for methods on solidity smart contracts, that describe *all possible behaviours* of the method.

 This tutorial is concerned with the hard practicalities of formal verification, not the theoretical foundations.
 It is hands on and practical.
 You do not need to be a mathemetician to follow along.